JohnScience/JohnScience/README.md

 	<br>
 </div>

-I'm a Middle+ Software Engineer with [over a decade of experience](https://github.com/JohnScience/my_com_projs) who does
+I'm a Senior Software Engineer with [over a decade of experience](https://github.com/JohnScience/my_com_projs) who does

 * 🦀 Rust,
 * 📦 Open-source,